stevenxxiu/dist_rep_sent_doc/readme.md

 - Reduced window sampling for the pv-dm average model, which is not present in the paper.
 - Predicts center word instead of last word, the window sizes on the left and right are required to be the same.
 - Hierarchical softmax has no bias.

-## Code
-See whether using theano boolean masks are faster or multiplies by the mask are faster.